VedantWankhade/github-widgets/README.md

-# gh-readme-cards
+# GitHub Widgets
-Fancy cards for your GitHub readmes.
+Useful (or just fun) widgets for your GitHub readmes.